MiguelFranken/melodii/README.md

 You can influence the playback speed by dragging the beats per minute (BPM) slider at the middle top of the menu.
 Higher values play faster, lower values more slowly.

 The right-most "menu"-style button will hide the Mix navigation and bring it back.
 Use this to immerse yourself in your Matrix of sounds.

+### Cello
+The cello offers an alternative, local instrument to the Matrix.
+Use it by hovering over or touching the bars, representing different notes.
+The higher parts of the bar play the sound more loudly, the lower parts more softly.
+You can play multiple sounds at the same time (though this is easier with touch than with a single mouse).